|An afternoon here is a date with the good life.|

 Every BIA is unique in their focus, priorities and approach… just like the businesses they represent.

 The SGBIA is not the first merchant association in our area.
 More than sixty years ago, at a luncheon meeting at the I.O.O.F.
-Hall on West 8th Avenue, a “business men’s association of the
+Hall on West 8th Avenue, a “business men’s association of the merchants of South Granville” was formed.
+One of their first official acts was to approve street decorations for the King’s visit during the summer of 1939.

 In what the Province newspaper called “an ambitious scheme”, they agreed to decorate eleven blocks of South Granville street with streamers, flags and a special Royal welcome banner, stretched across Granville at 12th Avenue.
 The cost for the project was $450.00.